-- Feature extraction algorithms condense the contents of a document to a few vectors and values.
+- Feature extraction algorithms compress the contents of a document to a few vectors and values.
 These features have to be indexed such that relevant document for given queries can be efficiently retrieved.
 Over the last decades, numerous index structures were proposed for the problem of "information retrieval".
 Often, an index structure heavily relies on a specific document type or query paradigm.
-In the following, a short overview of the index structures addressed in this course: - Inverted List: usually applied to text documents with a large dictionary (words used in the documents).
+The following provides a short overview of the index structures addressed in this course: - Inverted Lists: usually applied to text documents with a large dictionary (words used in the documents).
 The basic observation is that a document only uses a few words out of the dictionary.
-The course will also present a low cost implementation of inverted lists based on relational databases. - Signatures: applicable to meta data and test documents.
-Signatures contain a rather compact representation of the content and lend themselves perfectly to fuzzy retrieval (error robustness in the document and the query): e.g., the query "Maier" may also automatically retrieve documents with terms "Meier", "Meyer", or "Mayer". - High-Dimensional Index Structures: many feature extraction algorithm compute highdimensional vectors (e.g., LSI, color, texture, Fourier coefficients).
+The course will also present a low cost implementation of inverted lists based on relational databases. - High-Dimensional Index Structures: many feature extraction algorithm compute high-dimensional vectors (e.g., LSI, color, texture, Fourier coefficients).
 Such vectors are usually maintained in special index structures (sequential file, VA-File, X-Tree) also supporting similarity searches. - Brute Force: given the hardware improvements of the past, brute force methods (search everything) have become more attractive for some of the most challenging task.
 Most Big Data algorithms and implementations work with map/reduce and distribute the workload of 100s or even 1000s of machines.